jasminestudios/jasminestudios.github.io/vimlike/help/index.md

 - [Links](#links)

 # Introduction
-VIMlike is iOS Safari extension for the VIM-like keyboard experience.
+VIMlike is Safari extension for the Vim-like keyboard experience.
+You can navigate a page and open a link with the keyboard shortcuts.

   ![Screen Shot](/Resources/vimlike-screen3.png)

-* **Vim-like full keyboard access**: Vimlike is Safari extension to browse web with the keyboard.
-You can navigate a page, type a link, and execute a command with the keyboard.

 # Downloads
 The latest version of Vimlike is available in AppStore: